-The Greek Learner Texts Project is a collaborative effort to produce openly-licensed texts in Ancient Greek for extensive reading.
+The Greek Learner Texts Project is a collaborative effort to produce openly-licensed, annotated texts in Ancient Greek for extensive reading.

 What We’re Producing